Awesome Facts about Walton....

 - Girls Track & Field recently won the 2012 State Championship.

-- Boys Soccer and Boys Lacrosse recently won 2011 State Championships, the sixth for soccer and first for lacrosse.
+- Boys Soccer won the 2011 State Championships, its sixth state title.

-- Other sports that have won State Championships include Girls Swim & Dive, Fastpitch Softball, Girls Soccer (2), and Boys Cross Country (5).
+- Other sports that have won State Championships include Fastpitch Softball, Girls Soccer (2), and Boys Cross Country (5).

 - In only its second year in existence, the Precision Air Rifle team won its first Area Championship and placed third in the state in 2016.

-- During the 2015-16 academic year, 32 senior athletes signed letters of intent to continue their athletic careers in college.
+- During the 2018-19 academic year, 37 senior student-athletes signed letters of intent to continue their athletic careers in college.